ipsy-md/docs/docs/cluster/cecile/slurm.md

 - `#SBATCH --mail-user=<name.lastname>@ovgu.de`: your email address, in case you want to receive a job feedback by email.
 - `#SBATCH --mail-type=BEGIN,END,FAIL`: get an email at the beginning of a job, end of a job and when a job fails, respectively.
 - `#SBATCH --cpus-per-task=1`: number of CPUs you request for a task
-- `#SBATCH --nodes=1`: number of requested nodes, keep it to 1, it is fine for our type of analyses.
 - `#SBATCH --mem=4G`: amount of memory  you request.
 - `#SBATCH --time=01:00:00`: maximum duration you assign to a job (D-HH:MM:SS, for example `--time=00:01:00` is a one minute job).
 - `#SBATCH --output=logs/%x-%A-%a.out`: here you specify where job printed output should be saved, specifically in the folder `slurm-logs`.